Mookeis/CP317-W2018-G3/documents/Subby-Design.md

 ## 2.6.
 Edit/Delete Posted Sublet Listings
 * Users are able to modify any sublet listings that they post.
-  * Users are able to change any details, filter options or photos they included in their listing.
+  * Users are able to change any details, filter options or photos they include in their listing.
   * Users are also able to delete their listings at any time they desire.

 ## 2.7.
 Submit Reports